JohanHorsmans/cds-language-exam-2021/assignment_6/README.md

 The neural network that I added consisted of the following; a convolutional layer with ReLU-activation, a max-pooling layer, a dense layer with 128 neurons and ReLU-activation and an output layer with 8 nodes (1 for each class).

+For the Logistic Regression model i vectorize the data and transfrom it to lowercased unigrams and bigrams with tf-idf transformation.
+For the Deep Learning model i binarize the labels and tokenize the text.
+I then convert the data to an embeding matrix with either 50, 100, 200 or 300 dimensions (specified as an argument from the terminal).

 For the deep learning model, I made it possible to specify training epochs and embedding-dimensions from the terminal using argparse.

 I have decided to use the macro F1-score as my evaluation metric.
 For the reason behind this, please refer to [assignment 5, methods](https://github.com/JohanHorsmans/cds-language-exam-2021/tree/main/assignment_5#methods).